Akshaygothe/Python-Project/README.md

 # Project 4: TicTacToe
 In this project,
 I try to create game TicTacToe.
 User can play with computer, where computer is not geinus.
 User has much probabity of winning.

+# Project 5: Genius Tic Tac Toe
+In this project,
+Computer is makeing good moves than random choices.
+So, its some sort of hard for user player to win.
+For makeing good moves computer is useing minmax function.
+Before makeing an moves it is analysing the game using recursive function.